Ukraine-Russia crisis: What to know in the escalating crisis

 Russian officials haven’t yet acknowledged any troop deployments to the rebel east, but Vladislav Brig, a member of the separatist local council in Donetsk, told reporters that Russian troops already had moved in, taking up positions in the region’s north and west.

-The legislation expected to quickly sail through both houses of Russia's parliament Tuesday envisage military ties, including the possible establishment of Russian military bases in the separatist regions.
+The legislation expected to quickly sail through both houses of Russia's parliament Tuesday envisages military ties, including the possible establishment of Russian military bases in the separatist regions.

-British Prime Minister Boris Johnson said that “all the evidence is that President Putin is indeed bent on a full-scale invasion of the Ukraine, the overrunning, the subjugation of an independent, sovereign European country and I think, let’s be absolutely clear, that would be absolutely catastrophic.”
+British Prime Minister Boris Johnson told U.K. lawmakers that Russian tanks were already in eastern Ukraine.

+“Russian tanks and armored personnel carriers” have been spotted in the eastern Ukraine regions recognized by Putin, Johnson said.

 IS THERE STILL ROOM FOR DIPLOMACY?